Survey Results - Trainee feedback on Goodwin Procter (UK) LLP

-What you'll do: Goodwin offers a variety of training in our core practice areas including tech and life sciences, private equity, private investment funds and real estate.
-Our size and continued growth allow us to offer our trainees and associates increased responsibility and meaningful client contact from the outset.
+What you’ll do: Our size and continued growth allow us to offer our trainees and associates increased responsibility and meaningful client contact from the outset.
 We work in small teams, which gives our lawyers the opportunity to work directly with, and be mentored by, senior colleagues, and to develop a network that will be an invaluable part of their future career development.
-Goodwin trainees will complete four six-month seats.

 Perks: Private medical and dental insurance, travel insurance, virtual GP, life assurance, income protection, pension, cycle scheme, gym subsidy, fresh fruit deliveries.